Borrowing power calculator

 Frequently Asked Questions

-Your credit history isn’t generally included in borrowing power calculations but your history of repayments is something a lender will look at when assessing your home loan application, so it’s important to check your credit score before applying for a loan.
+Your credit history isn’t generally included in borrowing power calculations, but your financial history is something a lender will look at when assessing your home loan application.

 Stay up to date with the latest mortgage news